Sofia, Bulgaria, is one of the European capitals that often gets overlooked in favor of its flashier neighbors.

 On a side note, Bulgaria has been an ethnic and cultural melting pot as well as claiming some fascinating history over the centuries—I was trying to get a sense of the ethnic and cultural makeup, and found this brief article super helpful.

-Have I convinced you to add Sofia to your European itinerary?
-Pair it with a day trip out to the famous Rila Monastery, and then take a quick flight over to Istanbul for a few days for an awesome week-long itinerary!
+Have I convinced you to add Sofia, Bulgaria, to your European itinerary?
+Pair it with a day trip out to the famous Rila Monastery (a UNESCO World Heritage Site), and then take a quick flight over to Istanbul for a few days for an awesome week-long itinerary!